 Section Three: Independent Contractor Status

-- This Agreement requires an understanding and recognition by Contractor of his or her status as an Independent Contractor.
+This Agreement requires an understanding and recognition by Contractor of his or her status as an Independent Contractor.
 Although not meant to be an exhaustive list, Contractor understands and agrees to the following:

-- The Company does not provide any type of workman’s compensation or health, automobile, life, or other property and casualty insurance to Contractor.
+- any type of automobile, life, casualty or other property insurance.

 - The Company will provide all tax reporting documents to Contractor and to all appropriate tax reporting authorities, including the Internal Revenue Service as required by local, state, and federal law.

-- Contractor will be solely responsible for reporting and paying his or her applicable taxes.
+- The Contractor will be solely responsible for reporting and paying his or her applicable taxes.
 The Company will not provide Contractor with any tax-related advice and urges Contractor to obtain his or her own competent counsel in this regard.

 Section Four: Description of Assignments

 GENERAL NATURE OF WORK: Contractor agrees to visit shop Company’s client’s establishment or otherwise interact with Company’s client’s staff (web, telephone) and accurately and honestly document his or her factual experiences as a customer or shopper for given Company’s client and report his or her experiences to Company in a timely fashion (by deadline date established at time of schedule acceptance).
 Under no circumstances will Contractor reveal that he or she is a “secret shopper,” “mystery shopper,” “customer service evaluator,” or anything of the like for Company.